-The Osborne collection was liquidated by Noble Auctions in July 1993 offering an almost complete collection of Square Pennies, stunning Holey Dollar and three quality Dumps, top 1930 Penny, Adelaide Pound Type I and Type II and this coin was one of the Dumps.
+The Osborne collection was liquidated by Noble Auctions in July 1993 offering an almost complete collection of Square Pennies, a top 1930 Penny, Adelaide Pound Type I and Type II topped off with a stunning Holey Dollar and three superb Dumps,.
+And this coin was the finest of the three.

-The quality of this coin, at Nearly Extremely Fine, places it in the top five per cent of surviving D/2 Dumps.
-(One of the top ten D/2 examples.)
+The quality of this coin, at Nearly Extremely Fine, places it in the top three per cent of surviving D/2 Dumps.

 The Holey Dollar and its partner the Dump were struck in 1813 under the directions of Governor Lachlan Macquarie to create a medium of exchange in the cash-starved penal colony of New South Wales.

 Macquarie enlisted the services of emancipated convict, William Henshall, to cut a hole in 40,000 Spanish Silver Dollars, creating two coins out of one: a donut shaped piece which became the Holey Dollar and a tiny central disc which became the Dump.

 The Dump, the small disc that fell out of the centre of the holed silver dollar, was then over stamped with the date 1813, a crown, New South Wales and the value of fifteen pence.